-- Please send copies of existing contracts to the director of Procurement and auxiliary services upon receipt of this e-mail.
+- Please send copies of existing contracts to the Financial Administrator in the Controller's office upon receipt of this e-mail.

-- Purchases exceeding $1,000 are generally subject to the provisions of this policy, as well as the purchasing policies and procedures of the Office of Procurement and Auxiliary Services.
+- Purchases exceeding $1,000 are generally subject to the provisions of this policy, as well as the purchasing policies and procedures of the college.